-Creality Ender 3 Dual Extruder – All Your Best Options (& Pro/V2)
+Best Creality Ender 3 Dual Extruder Upgrades (Pro/V2/S1)

 At 3DSourced we’ve covered everything 3D printing and 3D since 2017.
 Our team has interviewed the most innovative 3D printing experts, tested and reviewed more than 20 of the most popular 3D printers and 3D scanners to give our honest recommendations, and written more than 500 3D printing guides over the last 5 years.

-Creality’s Ender 3 series is one of the most popular budget 3D printer lines on the market today, and if you own one then you likely already know why.
+Creality’s Ender 3 series is one of the most popular budget 3D printer lines on the market today.
 Beyond the unbeatable price, they’re easy to use, reliable, and quite powerful for their range.

 There’s also the cost difference to take into account.
 Adding a dual extruder to your Ender 3 is significantly cheaper than simply buying a similar printer with a dual extruder already installed.

 So, how do you go about fitting your Ender 3 dual extruder?
 What should you take into account before getting started?
-And what options for dual extruders are out there for which Ender 3 models?
+And what are the best dual extruders out there for each Ender 3 model?

 We’re going to answer all of these questions here.